-TF I have not writ to you so foon as I ought, letmy writing now atone for the delay; as it will infallibly do, when you know what a facrifice I make you at this time, and that every moment my eyes. are employ'd upon this paper, they are taken off from two of the finest faces in the universe. indeed 'tis some consolation to me to reflect, thatwhile I but write this period, I escape some hundred fatal darts from those unerring eyes, and about a thousand deaths or better.
-Now you, that delight: in dying, would not once have dreamt of an absent. friend in these circumstances; you that are so nicean admirer of beauty, or (as a Critic would fay after Terence) fo elegant a spectator of forms; you must have a sober dish of coffee, and a solitary candle at your fide, to write an epistle lucubratory toyour friend; whereas I can do it as well with twopair of radiant lights, that outshine the golden godof day and filver goddess of night, and all the refulgent eyes of the firmament. - You fancy now that; Sappho's eyes are two of these my tapers, but it is no fuch matter; these are eyes that have more perfuration in one glance than all Sappho's oratory; and gesture together, let her put her body into what moving postures she pleases.
-Indeed, indeed, my friend; you could never have found so improper a time to tempt me with interest or ambition : let me but have the reputation of these in my keeping, and as for my own, let the devil, or let Dennis, take it for every How gladly would I give all I am worth, that is to fay, my Pastorals, for one of them, and my Essay for the other?
-I would lay out all my Poetry in Love; an Original for a Lady, and a Translation for a Waiting-maid!
-Alas! what have I to do with Jane Gray, as long as Miss Molly; Miss Betty, or Miss Patty are in this world?
+epistle lucubratory to your friend; whereas I can de it as well with two pair of radiant lights, that outthine the golden god of day and filver goddess of night, and all the refulgent eyes of the firmament.
+You fancy now that Sappho's eyes are two of these my tapers, but it is no such matter; these are eyes that have more persuasion in one glance than all Sappho's oratory and gesture together, let her put her body into what moving postures she pleases.
+Indeed, indeed, my friend, you never could have found so improper a time to tempt me with interest or ambition: let me but have the reputation of these in my keeping. and as for my own, let the devil, or let Dennis, take it for ever.
+How gladly would I give all I am worth. that is to fay, my Pastorals, for one of them, and my Essay for the other?
+I would lay out all my Poetry in Love; an Original for a Lady, and a Transla. tion for a Waiting-maid!
+Alas! what have I to do with Jane Gray, as long as Miss Molly, Miss Betty. or Miss Patty are in this world?
 Shall I write of beauties murdered long ago, when there are those at this instant that murder me?
-I'll e'en compose my own Tragedy, and the poet shall appear in his own person to move compassion: 'Twill be far more effectual than Bays's entring with a rope about his neck, and the world will own, there never was a more miserable object brought upon the
+I'll e'en compose my own Tragedy, and the poet shall appear in his own person to move compassion: 'Twill be far more effectual than Bays's entering with a rope about his neck, and the world will own, there never was a more miserable obieet brought upon the stage.'